-We help organisations increase revenue via community engagement videos, fundraising videos and marketing videos.
+We help organizations increase revenue via community engagement videos, fundraising videos, and marketing videos.
 There are plenty of stats available to showcase the power of video:

 - having a video on a landing page can increase conversion rates by 80%

 - 92% of mobile video consumers share videos with others

 - 90% of users say that product videos are helpful in the decision process

 - 75% of executives watch work-related videos on business websites at least once a week.